ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Remove potentially sensitive data from the PDF.
 This function is inspired by the similar "Sanitize" function in Adobe Acrobat products.
 The process is configurable by a number of options.

-    :arg bool attached_files: Search for 'FileAttachment' annotations and remove the file content.
+    :arg bool attachedFiles: Search for 'FileAttachment' annotations and remove the file content.
-    :arg bool clean_pages: Remove any comments from page painting sources.
+    :arg bool cleanPages: Remove any comments from page painting sources.
 If this option is set to *False*, then this is also done for *hidden_text* and *redactions*.
-    :arg bool embedded_files: Remove embedded files.
+    :arg bool embeddedFiles: Remove embedded files.
-    :arg bool hidden_text: Remove OCRed text and invisible text [#f7]_.
+    :arg bool hiddenText: Remove OCRed text and invisible text [#f7]_.
     :arg bool javascript: Remove JavaScript sources.
     :arg bool metadata: Remove PDF standard metadata.
     :arg bool redactions: Apply redaction annotations.
-    :arg int redact_images: how to handle images if applying redactions.
+    :arg int redactImages: how to handle images if applying redactions.
 One of 0 (ignore), 1 (blank out overlaps) or 2 (remove).
-    :arg bool remove_links: Remove all links.
+    :arg bool removeLinks: Remove all links.
-    :arg bool reset_fields: Reset all form fields to their defaults.
+    :arg bool resetFields: Reset all form fields to their defaults.
-    :arg bool reset_responses: Remove all responses from all annotations.
+    :arg bool resetResponses: Remove all responses from all annotations.
     :arg bool thumbnails: Remove thumbnail images from pages.
-    :arg bool xml_metadata: Remove XML metadata.
+    :arg bool xmlMetadata: Remove XML metadata.

-  .. method:: Save(outfile, garbage: 0, clean: False, deflate: False, deflate_images: False, deflate_fonts: False, incremental: False, ascii: False, expand: 0, linear: False, pretty: False, no_new_id: False, encryption: PDF_ENCRYPT_NONE, permissions: -1, owner_pw: None, user_pw: None, use_objstms: 0)
+  .. method:: Save(string filename, int garbage: 0, int clean: 0, int deflate: 0, int deflateImages: 0, int deflateFonts: False, int incremental: 0, int ascii: 0, int expand: 0, int linear: 0, int pretty: 0, int noNewId: 0, int encryption: PDF_ENCRYPT_NONE, int permissions: -1, string ownerPW: null, string userPW: null, int useObjstms: 0)

     PDF only: Saves the document in its **current state**.

-    :arg str,Path,fp outfile: The file path, `pathlib.Path` or file object to save to.
-A file object must have been created before via `open(...)` or `io.BytesIO()`.
-Choosing `io.BytesIO()` is similar to :meth:`Document.ToBytes` below, which equals the `getvalue()` output of an internally created `io.BytesIO()`.
+    :arg string filename: The file path to save to.
+A file object must have been created before via `open(...)`.

     :arg int garbage: Do garbage collection.
 Positive values exclude "incremental".